Rock 'n' Roller Coaster Starring Aerosmith: History

-On December 17, 2015, the Hollywood Studios location hosted a special event to promote the release of Star Wars: The Force Awakens.
+On December 17, 2015, the location at Disney's Hollywood Studios hosted a special event to promote the release of Star Wars: The Force Awakens.
 The queue line featured Star Wars movie posters, the Aerosmith pre-show was disabled and the speakers played music from the film.
 The same Star Wars overlay also occurred on April 14, 2017.

+In 2016, the pre-show at Disney Hollywood Studios was edited to digitally remove a "crude hand gesture" made by Steven Tyler.

-In 2017, the Hollywood Studios location received new television screens mounted in spaces prior to the boarding area.
+In 2017, the Disney's Hollywood Studios location received new television screens mounted in spaces prior to the boarding area.
 They show loading and safety tips in an effort to reduce boarding time.
 In addition, the exterior of the main ride building was given a new coat of paint.

-It was announced at the 2018 D23 Expo in Japan that the Walt Disney Studios Park location would be closing for a complete theme change to the Iron Man and Avengers franchises of the Marvel Cinematic Universe.
-After more than 18 years of operation, the attraction officially closed on September 2, 2019 and was replaced by Avengers Assemble: Flight Force on July 20, 2022, as part of the new Avengers Campus Paris themed land.
+It was announced at the 2018 D23 Expo in Japan that the Walt Disney Studios Park location would be receiving a complete remodel that would feature a new theme based on the Iron Man and Avengers franchises of the Marvel Cinematic Universe.
+The attraction officially closed on September 2, 2019 and was replaced by Avengers Assemble: Flight Force on July 20, 2022, as part of the new Avengers Campus Paris themed land.

+On November 22, 2024 in conjunction with the announcement of the closure of Muppet*Vision 3D, Disney announced that Rock 'n' Roller Coaster at Disney's Hollywood Studios will be re-themed to feature The Muppets, but would retain the same name.
+The re-theme is scheduled to open in summer 2026.

 Ride experience

 The pre-show of the attraction was modified over time.
 The most recent version features band member Joe Perry asking Chris, the Disney cast member in the pre-show, to grab his black Les Paul guitar.
 The cast member in the pre-show area then proceeds to pick up and remove a black guitar signed by Joe Perry from the set.
-The pre-show film also includes a roadie saying "Hey Joe, I'll get it for ya" in the background as a backup, in the event that a cast member is not available to participate.
+The pre-show film also includes a roadie saying "Hey, Joe, I'll get it for ya." in the background as a backup, in the event that a cast member is not available to participate.